2-fly-4-ai/udemy-downloader/COMPANION-QUICKSTART.md

 Notes
 - Authentication uses `--browser chrome`; ensure you’re logged into Udemy in Chrome
+- The popup can extract cookies and pass them to the downloader as `cookies.txt` and will prefer those first.
+If a bearer token is provided, the host will retry with bearer only if the cookies run fails.
 - DRM content requires `keyfile.json` in install directory (or repo root in dev mode)
 - Downloads default to `~/Videos/Udemy` (falls back to `~/Downloads/Udemy`)
 - Popup now has “Cancel” and “Info” buttons; Info shows tool versions and paths